vtran24/ClusterAnalysis_Austin/README.md

 9. Use the Solver tool.
 Cell is the sum of minimum distance cell, set to min, enter constraints (trial values cells >= 1, trial values cells are an integer, trial value cells <=265), set to evolutionary
 10. The more accurate anchor points will result.
 Use conditional formatting to color code each cluster for better display.
 11. Determine the characteristics of each cluster.
+12. Select scatterplot and insert appropriate data points for each cluster.